 The Purchasing Department is responsible for the procurement of materials, supplies, and services for all Schenectady County Departments with the objective of obtaining, in a timely manner, the best quality products and services for the best price or best value.
 These goals are achieved in accordance with New York State General Municipal Law 103 and 104b and County Laws as applicable.

 The ice rink offers a wide range of recreational skating, ice hockey and figure skating programs for all ages.
-Our ice rink is the home of Schenectady Youth Hockey Association, Burnt Hills/Ballston Spa High School Hockey and numerous Adult Ice Hockey Leagues.
+The ice rink is the home of Schenectady Youth Hockey Association, GMSVS Storm High School Hockey, Burnt Hills/Ballston Spa High School Hockey and numerous Adult Ice Hockey Leagues.

 Schenectady County Cares is a one-stop-shop for residents and families to connect with the services they need and depend on.